Theme: Be A Witness

 “Believe in the Lord Jesus, and you will be saved.”

 A: They healed the slave girl and she could no longer tell fortunes.

-A. There was an earthquake; the doors to the prison opened and their chains fell off.
+A: There was an earthquake that caused the prison doors to open and the prisoner’s chains to fall off.

 In this episode, Liz and his friends put on a play about Paul and Silas in Philippi.